CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 >
 > During her site phase, Wendy states that her company will face The Lonely Mountain’s automatic-attack (a Dragon, 1 strike with a prowess of 14).
 Nick reveals his on-guard card and the automatic-attack becomes 2 strikes with a prowess of 14 each.
 Wendy’s company must face this attack.
 >
-> On the next turn Nick's copmany moves to Dimrill Dale.
+> On the next turn Nick's company moves to Dimrill Dale.
 Wendy plays a _Cave-drake_ on-guard.
-Nick declared he will face the automatic-attack (Orc, 1 strike at 6 prowess).
+Nick declares he will face the automatic-attack (Orc, 1 strike at 6 prowess).
 Wendy reveals the _Cave-drake_, and Nick will have to face it after the automatic-attack.
 >
 > Next, Wendy's company moves to the Dead Marshes.
 Nick plays a _Weariness of the Heart_ on-guard.
 Wendy faces the automatic-attack and then plays an item.
 In response to the item being played, Nick reveals the _Weariness of the Heart_ and forces one of Wendy's characters to make a corruption check.
 >
 > Finally, Nick's company moves to Bag End.
 They face several creatures along the way and barely make it there in one piece.
-Addilionally, Wendy places _A Nice Place to Hide_ on-guard.
+Additionally, Wendy places _A Nice Place to Hide_ on-guard.
 Since it is a resource she will never be able to reveal it.
 Nick does not know this, and is worried about what the card might be, so he decides not to enter the site this turn.
 The site phase ends and _A Nice Place to Hide_ returns to Wendy's hand.

 ### LIMITS ON DRAWING CARDS